// total points

 28

 Every assignment has a point value.
-Your grade is total points earned divided by total points possible.
-A 100-point final in a 500-point class is effectively worth 20% of your grade.
-The weight of each assignment is determined by its point value relative to the total.
+Your grade is total earned divided by total possible.
+A 100-point final in a 500-point class is effectively 20% of your grade.
+Weight is implicit, set by point value relative to the total.

-Advantage: straightforward to track.
-You always know exactly how many points you have earned and how many remain.
-No need to calculate weighted averages.
+Pro: easy to track.
+You always know exactly how many points are earned and how many remain.

-Each category (homework, exams, participation) has an explicit weight.
-Homework might be 20%, Midterm 25%, Final 30%.
-Your grade within each category is averaged first, then the categories are combined using their weights.
+Each category has an explicit weight.
+Homework 20%, Midterm 25%, Final 30%.
+Your grade within each category is averaged first, then categories are combined using weights.

 |---|---|---|---|---|